webtides/luna-docs/content/docs/advanced/export.md

 ### Gotchas

 The `loadDynamicProperties` method cannot be called in a static context.
-If make a hybrid export of your application this method will be ignored.
+If make a hybrid export of your application, it will only be called once on the export.

 ## Changing the api/asset context